-Figure 3.1: Typical workflow of medical image in hospital.
-Data acquisition is made by modalities (magnetic resonance, ultrasonography, X-ray radiography, etc.) and using DICOM format and protocol it can be directly transferred and visualized by diagnostic workstation.
-With metadata filled by an expert physician the image is stored in PACS.
-Other desktops within hospital can retrieve the image and review the report.
-The hospital information system may be involved in other workflows and communicate with other formats and standards (HL7,...)
+Figure 3.1: The typical workflow of a medical image in a hospital.
+Data acquisition is made by modalities (magnetic resonance, ultrasonography, X-ray radiography, etc.).
+By using the DICOM format and protocol, it can be directly transferred and visualized by a diagnostic workstation.
+With the metadata filled by an expert physician, the image is stored in PACS.
+Other desktops within the hospital can retrieve the image and review the report.
+The hospital information system may be involved in other workflows and communicate with other formats and standards (e.g., HL7).

-As the data processed in hospital information systems contains sensitive information of real patients, these are protected and processing and storing is regulated by the national or international laws or agreements.
-Development of telecommunication and network technologies a enabled telemedicine – providing healthcare over remote distance.
-It requires to share and exchange sensitive data of real patient among different healthcare providers and such data may be very valuable for further research.
-Security and encryption should be addressed and DICOM standard itself doesn’t solve security issues appropriately, thus encryption during transferring the data over computer network must be ensured by other techniques.
+As the data that are processed in hospital information systems contains sensitive information of real patients, they are protected.
+The national or international laws or agreements regulate the processing and storing of such data.
+The development of telecommunication and network technologies has enabled telemedicine – providing healthcare over a remote distance.
+This requires the sharing and exchanging of sensitive data of real patients among different healthcare providers and such data may be very valuable for further research.
+Security and encryption should be addressed and the DICOM standard itself does not appropriately solve security issues.
+Thus, encryption during the transferring of data over to a computer network must be ensured by other techniques.